 "I don't know.
 He compliments my cokking, then makes a suggestion about how to improve it next time."
 "Hold still, Dovey."
 "Deek doesn't do that to you, does he?"
 "Not that.
 He's picky other ways.
 But I wouldn't worry about it if I was you.
 If he's satisfied in bed the table won't mean a thing."
 They laughed then and Olive had to do a whole seam over again.
 Now, in 1973, the difficulty that loomed in 1949 had been solved by tobacco.
 It didn't matter whether her peas were garden fresh or canned.
 Convent pepers, hot as hellfire, did all the cooking for her.
 The trouble it took to cultivate peas was wasted.
-A teaspoon of sugar and a plop of butter in canned on would do nicely since the bits of purple-black pepper he would sprinkle over them bombed away any quiet flavor.
+A teaspoon of sugar and a plop of butter in canned on's would do nicely since the bits of 5 purple-black pepper he would sprinkle over them bombed away any quiet flavor.
 Take late squash....
 Almost all the time, these days, when Dovey Morgan thought about her husband it was in terms of what he had lost.
 His sense of taste one example of the many she counted.
 Contrary to his (and all of Ruby's) assessment, the more Steward acquired, the more visible his losses.
 The slae of his herd at 1958's top dollar accompanied his defeat in the statewide election for Church Secretary because of his outspoken contempt for the schoolchildren sitting in that drugstore in Oklahoma City.
-His position had not surprised her since, ten years earlier he'd called Thurgood Marshall a 'stir-up Negro' for handling the N.A.A.C.P.'s segregation suit in Norman./Had even written a mean letter to the brave women who organized the students.
-The natural gas drilled to ten thousand feet over five years on the ranch filled his pockets in 1962 but shrunk their land to a toy ranch and killed the tk trees that had made it so beautiful to behold.
+This position had not surprised her since, ten years earlier he'd called Thurgood Marshall a 'stir-up Negro' for handling the N.A.A.C.P.'s segregation suit in Norman./Had even written a mean LN 1962 letter to the brave women who organized the students.
+(The natural gas drilled to ten thousand feet over five years on the ranch filled his he ist pockets in 1962 but shrunk their land to a toy ranch and killed the tk trees that had made it so beautiful to behold.
 His hairline and his tastebuds disappeared over time.
-Small losses that began with the big one: in 1964 at forty they knew neither (or either) could have children.
-This year he had "cleaned up" as he put it, in a real estate deal 80, 433, "beware" God.
-To always be ducking and diving trying to look out every minute in case He's getting ready to throw something at us, keep us down.
-What kind of message is that?
-No ex-slave who had the guts to make his own way, build a town out of nothing could think like that.
-No ex-slave...."
-"Quit calling him a ex-slave.
-That's my grandfather you talking about.
-He wasn't no ex nothing and he wasn't making his own way; he was part of a whole group making their own way."
-Deek's unger did not intimidate Ray.
-"He was born in slavery times, he was a slave, wasn't he?" - + TK "Everybody born in slavery time wasn't a slave.
-Not the way you meaning it."
-"There's just one way to mean it."
-"You don't know what you talking about!"
-"None of them do!
-Don't know jackshit!" shouted Roger Best "Whoa, whoa!"
-Reverend Misner interrupted.
-"Brothers.
-Sister."
-We called this meeting in God's own house...."
-"One of His houses," snarled Harper.
+Small losses that began with the earned big one: in 1964, at forty, they knew neither {or either} could have children.
+This year he had "cleaned up" as he put it, in a real estate deal 307. a 237.